RajaAsyraf/RajaAsyraf.github.io/_posts/2024-06-06-laravel-junction.markdown

 Now, let's dive deeper into why we need to `composer install` this package and start using it!

-1. Boost RESTful API development for CRUD along with action endpoints for custom actions.
+### 1. Boost RESTful API development for CRUD along with action endpoints for custom actions
 ```
 // routes/api.php
 Junction::apiResource('users', 'UserController');